For general information about Calgary Learns and where our funding comes, see the dropdown menu under the About Us tab.

 “Literacy is not just about reading and writing.
 While reading and writing provide the necessary foundation for learning, literacy is fundamentally about an individual’s capacity to put his/her skills to work in shaping the course of his or her own life.
 Literacy involves ‘reading the word and the world’ in a variety of contexts.
 Individuals need literacy skills to obtain and use information effectively, to act as informed players and to manage interactions in a variety of contexts (ex.
 Making decisions about health care, parenting, managing household finances, engaging in the political process or working).”

 While the above definition gives us a description of literacy, it doesn’t break it down into specific components or skills.
 That’s where the Government of Canada’s Essential Skills Framework comes into play.
 These nine skills are like Velcro—the skills to which all other learning sticks.
 They are the skills we need for learning all other skills in the workplace, our communities and in life.
-They enable us to evolve and adapt to a changing world.
-Here the nine essential skills:
+They enable us to evolve and adapt to a changing world.: The nine essential skills are:

 - Oral communication